aoshengran/spidmax.github.io/_posts/2017-08-11-dualBrochure.md

 categories: work
 featured-image: /assets/images/dualBrochure/dualBrochure-fi.png
 ---
-A Chinese book that introduces the concept of bisexuality, pansexuality, and gender pluralism, aiming to eliminate the prejudice by the public and gay community in mainland China.
+A Chinese book that introduces the concept of bisexuality, pansexuality, and gender pluralism, aiming to eliminate the prejudice from the public and gay community in mainland China.

 <br/>
 <br/>